maimpilly/maimpilly.github.io/src/content/project/49-STM32FreeRTOS.md

 ---
 title: 'Diving into FreeRTOS: A Multi-Tasking App on the STM32'
 description: 'My hands-on project building a real-time application with FreeRTOS, demonstrating multitasking, message queues, and mutexes on an STM32.'
-heroImage: '/post_img.webp'
+heroImage: '/pictures/projects/49_heroimage.png'
 tags: ['RTOS', 'STM32', 'Embedded Systems']
 githubUrl: 'https://github.com/maimpilly/STM32-FreeRTOS-Application'
 order: 49
 ---

-As an engineer, I'm comfortable writing C code for microcontrollers, but I've always been fascinated by the next level of complexity: how do you manage *multiple* things happening at once?
-How does a real-world device read a sensor, listen for a button press, and update a display "at the same time" without becoming a tangled mess of code?
-This is the exact problem that a **Real-Time Operating System (RTOS)** is designed to solve.
+I’ve worked with C on microcontrollers and decided to tackle concurrency.
+Real systems need to sense, react, and present information at the same time, and simple approaches quickly become unmanageable.
+A **Real-Time Operating System (RTOS)** is designed to handle that complexity.

-To truly understand this, I went hands-on.
 The goal was to experience concepts that I heard in lectures (Pre-emptive scheduling, mutex, etc.).
 I set up a project on an STM32 Nucleo board with the goal of building a "real" application from scratch, moving beyond a simple blinky to implement the core pillars of an RTOS.

 ### Objective
 My goal was to demonstrate and master three fundamental RTOS concepts using FreeRTOS on an STM32H7: